Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation

-Paper 5 and 8 illustrate a classification of DLT systems based on a proposed taxonomy (Column 10 in Table \ref{tab:lit_review}).
+Paper 5 and 8 illustrate a classification of DLT systems based on their proposed taxonomy (Column 10 in Table \ref{tab:lit_review}).
 For instance, Paper 5 illustrates the classification of $28$ DLT systems.
-The authors rely on three attributes: data structure, scalable consensus ledger and transaction model \cite{yeow2018decentralized}.
+The authors rely on three attributes: data structure, scalable consensus ledger, and transaction model \cite{yeow2018decentralized}.
 However, neither of the two papers introduces a formal methodology to select the classified DLT systems, which lowers their objectivity.
 Also, without a formal selection methodology it is not guaranteed that the taxonomy enables a comprehensive classification of all known DLT systems, which is a quality criterion of taxonomies \cite{nickerson2013method}.

-How effective and useful a taxonomy is usually depends on qualitative criteria studied in taxonomy theory~\cite{nickerson2013method} as well as on the expert's knowledge who is the one designing the taxonomy.
-Another approach is to study more quantitatively the quality of a taxonomy based on crowd-sourced community feedback and the wisdom of the crowd.
+The \textit{usefulness} of a taxonomy depends on qualitative criteria studied in taxonomy theory~\cite{nickerson2013method}.
+An approach to assess the usefulness of a taxonomy is to utilize crowdsourced community feedback and thus the wisdom of the crowd.
 This is particularly relevant in the case of DLT systems and the blockchain community.
-The latter is the one shaping the blockchain landscape and therefore harvesting feedback can provide invaluable new insights about the design of DLT systems and increase the usefulness of a taxonomy.
-Nevertheless, such an endeavor has not been pursued so far as shown in Column 10 of Table \ref{tab:lit_review}.
+As the community shapes the blockchain landscape, soliciting their feedback can provide both, invaluable new insight into the design of DLT systems and increase the usefulness of a taxonomy.
+Nevertheless, such an endeavor has not been pursued until nowadays, as shown in Column 11 of Table \ref{tab:lit_review}.

 Finally, a quantitative evaluation and analysis of taxonomy and classification elements by means of statistical or machine learning methods have not been performed so far (Column 12 in Table \ref{tab:lit_review}).
 This is a missed opportunity, as such an approach can provide more objective insights into the usefulness of taxonomies and identify key design choices in DLT systems that structure the modeling complexity of these systems at design phase, as demonstrated in this paper (Section \ref{sec:machine_learning_analysis}).